 Fast-forward 70+ years and Single Sideband continues to be a relevant and spectrally efficient voice communications technique.
 Those early experimenters

 The W9DYV Radio Symposium, in conjunction with Winterfest 2023, keeps Schum’s innovative spirit alive by educating Today’s Hams on the hobby’s rich

-technological history, encouragement of at-home experimentation, and by providing grass roots introductions to latest-generation communications
+technological history, encouraging at-home experimentation, and by providing grassroots introductions to latest-generation communications

 relegate Covid to the rear-view mirror, bring smiles to your faces – and more rigs and accessories to the shack!

 Learn more about the W9DYV Symposium by visiting the website.
 Click the following link to find out about the presenters and more details.